 - There was a ban on exporting them until 2006.
 Unfortunately, local collectors take advantage of the Pearl Island boa’s rarity and pass off regular boa imperators as the rarer snake.

-- Because they’re so rare, they command a big price tag compared to other boas.
+- Because they’re so rare, they command a big price tag compared to other subspecies of boas.

 9) Argentine Boa (Boa Constrictor Occidentalis)